Polkagris/di-case/README.md

 - A “clear input fields” button.
 - Map integration for the matching address, using latitude and longitude to show the location (e.g., via a Google Maps iframe).
 - Disable the validation button when required data is missing.
+- Add more and better tests.
+For example add a test for more than one address found.
+Add one for no results found.